grauds/clematis.doc/docs/clematis-explained/code-standards.md

 ### Customized Settings

-For Clematis projects it is a common thing to have it installed with some defaults changed and additional library to turn off conflicting settings with [ESlint](https://eslint.org/) linter:
+For Clematis projects, it is a common thing to have it installed with some defaults changed and an additional library to turn off conflicting settings with [ESlint](https://eslint.org/) linter:

 ````bash
 npm install --save-dev --save-exact prettier